-- the application loads an object in the first session - the object is passed up to the UI tier - · some modifications are made to the object - the object is passed back down to the business logic tier - the application persists these modifications by calling update() in a second session saveOrUpdate() does the following:
+- · the application loads an object in the first session - · the object is passed up to the UI tier - some modifications are made to the object - · the object is passed back down to the business logic tier - the application persists these modifications by calling update() in a second session saveOrUpdate() does the following:

-- if the object is already persistent in this session, do nothing - if another object associated with the session has the same identifier, throw an exception - if the object has no identifier property, save() it - if the object's identifier has the value assigned to a newly instantiated object, save() it - if the object is versioned by a <version> or <timestamp>, and the version property value is the same value assigned to a newly instantiated object, save() it - otherwise update() the object and merge() is very different:
+- · if the object is already persistent in this session, do nothing - · if another object associated with the session has the same identifier, throw an exception - if the object has no identifier property, save() it - if the object's identifier has the value assigned to a newly instantiated object, save() it - if the object is versioned by a <version> or <timestamp>, and the version property value is the same value assigned to a newly instantiated object, save() it - otherwise update() the object and merge() is very different:

-- if there is a persistent instance with the same identifier currently associated with the session, copy the state of the given object onto the persistent instance - if there is no persistent instance currently associated with the session, try to load it from the database, or create a new persistent instance - the persistent instance is returned - the given instance does not become associated with the session, it remains detached sess.delete(cat);
+- if there is a persistent instance with the same identifier currently associated with the session, copy the state of the given object onto the persistent instance - if there is no persistent instance currently associated with the session, try to load it from the database, or create a new persistent instance - · the persistent instance is returned - · the given instance does not become associated with the session, it remains detached session.delete() will remove an object's state from the database.
+Your application, however, can still hold a reference to a deleted object.
+It is best to think of delete() as making a persistent instance, transient.

-10.8.
+11.8.
 Deleting persistent objects